 Elements Of A True Church

 Fast forward ~1,500 years to the Protestant Reformation.
 During the 16th and 17th centuries, Reformed theologians began to make distinctions between true and false churches, just as Biblical authors made distinctions between true and false worship and teaching.
-One of the more clear definitions of a true church was written in the The Belgic Confession, (1561).
+One of the clearer definitions of a true church was written in the Belgic Confession, (1561).
 This early Reformed document states:

 “The marks, by which the true Church is known, are these: if the pure doctrine of the gospel is preached therein; if she maintains the pure administration of the sacraments as instituted by Christ; if church discipline is exercised in punishing of sin.”